Here's A Sneak Peek Of H&M x Kenzo's Tiger-Print Packed Collection

 First off, there are no tiger prints: The piece in question is a short long-sleeved printed dress, inspired by the French brand's archive.
 The folkloric design features a lot of the patterns we know and love from the label (including the technicolor leopard spots!), but is clearly inspired by founder Kenzo Takada's early work.
 (He founded what would become his namesake brand in the 1970s in Paris.)

-The garment is modelled by 25-year-old musician Anna Lotterud, better known as Anna of the North — another emerging face to rep the highly-anticipated collection.
+The garment is modeled by 25-year-old musician Anna Lotterud, better known as Anna of the North — another emerging face to rep the highly-anticipated collection.

 Advertisement